threshold-network/merkle-distribution/README.md

   - `claimed_rewards.js`: calculate the Threshold rewards that has been already claimed.
 - `distributions`:Threshold staking rewards' distributions.
 Here it is contained the Merkle Root of each distribution and the cumulative rewards earned by each stake.
-  - `YYYY-MM-DD/MerkleDist.json`: includes the Merkle distribution itself: every stake that earned rewards and its Merkle proofs.
+  - `YYYY-MM-DD/MerkleDist.json`: include the Merkle distribution itself: every stake that earned rewards and its Merkle proofs.
 Also includes the Merkle Root.
 The amount shown here is the accumulation of rewards earned over time.
-  - `YYYY-MM-DD/MerkleInput[].json`: includes the rewards earned over time for each Threshold application plus [bonus rewards](https://forum.threshold.network/t/tip-020-interim-era-incentive-schemes-1-one-off-migration-stake-bonus-2-ongoing-stable-yield/297).
+  - `YYYY-MM-DD/MerkleInput[].json`: include the rewards earned over time for each Threshold application plus [bonus rewards](https://forum.threshold.network/t/tip-020-interim-era-incentive-schemes-1-one-off-migration-stake-bonus-2-ongoing-stable-yield/297).
-  - `distributions.json`: includes the cumulative rewards earned by all stakes shown on a monthly basis.
+  - `distributions.json`: include the cumulative rewards earned by all stakes shown on a monthly basis.

 ## Installation